MarkAdell/my_articles/make_it_work_then_make_it_better/README.md

 It's very common for the second phase to be ignored altogether, and this is exactly how technical debt accumulates.
 Be sure to follow both phases while building software, as this **at least** ensures that the software quality will not degrade over time, which, in my experience, is an achievement in itself.

-It's worth noting that **this is not only a programming principle**; you can apply it in many aspects of life.
-In fact, I followed this approach while writing this blog.
-Here is what I did:
+It's worth mentioning that **this principle isn't limited to programming;** you can apply it to many areas of life.
+In fact, I used this approach while writing this blog!
+Here's how it went:
 - I wrote a quick draft. (phase 1)
 - I used chatGPT to do some enhancements and rephrasings. (phase 2)
 - I made several iterations on chatGPT's output to make it simpler and more relevant. (phase 2)